MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-paypal-payments-standard.md

 To learn more about how to set up the extension, go to [Enable Customer Payment Through PayPal](sales-how-enable-payment-service-extensions.md).

-## Register payments automatically for business accounts
+## <a name="register-payments-automatically-for-business-accounts"></a>Register payments automatically for business accounts

 [!INCLUDE [prod_short](includes/prod_short.md)] can register payments automatically if you have a Business Merchant account for the PayPal Commerce Platform.
 When your customers use the PayPal link to pay an invoice, [!INCLUDE [prod_short](includes/prod_short.md)] posts the entries and close the document.